 10% minimum down payment

-If your median credit score is less than 580, you may qualify to borrow with an FHA loan, but you'll need at least 10% down.
+If your median credit score is less than 580, you may qualify for an FHA loan but need at least 10% down.

 What if your score is below 580?

-If your credit score is below 580, it's smart to talk with a mortgage advisor who can help you weigh your options.
-In some cases, it makes sense to hold off on buying and use the 10% to pay existing debts and improve your credit score enough to qualify for a conventional or better FHA loan.
+If your credit score is below 580, you should talk with a mortgage advisor who can help you weigh your options.
+Sometimes, it makes sense to hold off on buying and use the 10% to pay existing debts and improve your credit score enough to qualify for a conventional or better FHA loan.

 What if your score is way above 580?

-With an FHA loan, having an outstanding credit score won't be rewarded with a significantly lower interest rate as it would be with a conventional loan.
+With an FHA loan, having an outstanding credit score won't be rewarded with a significantly lower interest rate than it would be with a conventional loan.

 You'll see a better rate, just not a massively better rate.

-A higher credit score means you'll be able to borrower more, and the automated underwriting will look more favorably on high debt to income ratios with a healthy credit score.
+A higher credit score means you'll be able to borrow more, and the automated underwriting will look more favorably on high debt-to-income ratios with a healthy credit score.

 An old late payment from two years ago may not require an explanation, but if there are judgments or other negative marks on the report, they'll likely investigate further and ask for a written account of what caused the problem.